 The “Devil Made You” response.
 This one took me utterly by surprise the first time it happened to me and I must admit I don’t run into it often.
 It starts with me asking questions to gain more understanding but it ends with someone rebuking the devil.
 They insistently believe that asking questions is of the devil or even that the devil is speaking through people who ask certain questions.
 It’s a bit surreal when it happens to you, especially for easier questions that shouldn’t evoke any type of negative response.

 The “You Already Know” response.
 This one is nonsensical, to say the least.
 I would ask a question and the answer is, “You already know the answer” or something like, “The answer is in your heart”.
-I feel like following them around, waiting for the moment to catch them asking someone a question so I can remind them how that’s not needed since they already know the answer.
 It’s insulting, as a growing Christian, you ask questions to get answers.